 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Non-standard articulation agreements (final year of UG programme) Students who have successfully completed a programme/part of a programme at one education partner may be eligible to utilise the credit to enter an approved Cardiff University programme at an advanced stage (year 3 of a UG programme).
 The International Office have an agreed set of partners where this is permitted.
-Medium Sign-Off: International Partnerships in the International Office, in addition to Quality and Standards Team in Education Governance Operational Management: Schools/Colleges Through HEFCW review, this will be seen as a high-risk arrangement and they will need to understand how the risks are managed.
-Institutional value of the partnership Small numbers of students on low numbers of International agreements - is it worth the risk given the other financial, standards and quality issues identified?
-Financial Only one year of fees with the possibility of reduction for overseas preferred or strategic partners.
-Institutional value of the partnership The 'value' of the partnership will go beyond student recruitment and will specifically align with several institutional strategies e.g., development of the University's TNE strategy, developing future strategic partnerships etc. Financial Agreed that there should be no discount for any partners.
-Reputational risk Lack of detailed due diligence on partner including adverse publicity, cultural and political norms, financial status, litigation or arbitration proceedings, government enquiries etc Academic standards.
-Lack of due diligence on curriculum mapping or making changes to an approved Cardiff University programme to accommodate gaps in curriculum.
-Issuing a Cardiff University Award after 1 year of study: Students graduating from Cardiff with only one year of study may affect standards of awards impacting the sector view of the institution.
+Medium Approval/Renewal process: International Partnerships Team Operational Management: Regional Manager / Schools/Colleges Through HEFCW review, this will be seen as a high-risk arrangement and they will need to understand how the risks are managed.
+Institutional value of the partnership Small numbers of students on international agreements Financial Only one year of fees with the possibility of reduction for overseas preferred or strategic partners Institutional value of the partnership The 'value' of the partnership will go beyond student recruitment and will specifically align with several institutional strategies e.g., development of the University's TNE strategy, developing future strategic partnerships etc. Financial A number of students who enter via non-standard articulation agreements stay to pursue PGT study.
+Reputational risk Lack of due diligence on partner including adverse publicity, cultural and political norms, financial status, litigation or arbitration proceedings, government enquiries etc Academic standards Lack of due diligence on curriculum mapping or making changes to an approved Cardiff University programme to accommodate gaps in curriculum.
+Issuing a Cardiff University Award after 1 year of study: Students graduating from Cardiff with only one year of study may affect degree outcomes impacting the sector view of the institution.
 Reputational Risk Agreement made on a case-by-case basis with only partners where appropriate due diligence checks have been made.
 These will be limited to preferred partners.
 The Recruitment and Admissions Strategy Group will determine and confirm who Cardiff consider to be a preferred partner.
-Academic standards If students are required to study a modified version of the approved Cardiff University programme, this will be considered a new programme and will need full approval as outlined in the programme approval procedure.
+Academic standards If students are required to study a modified version of the approved Cardiff University programme, a review will need to be undertaken to ascertain the level of change and the associated risk of implementing the change.
+Where possible, the change should be managed by a Board of Studies or through the changes over the threshold process.
 Issuing a Cardiff University Award after 1 year of study: Monitoring and review of student outcomes data to see the impact on degree outcomes and the success of the arrangement each year.
-Low recruiting/performing agreements to be stopped.
 Equality Entry to year 3 only being available to preferred overseas partners needs to have a clear rational.
 The rational and approach to determining Cardiff's preferred partner is led by the Recruitment and Admissions Strategy Group.
 International students who do not come from the specific preferred partners may question why they do not have the opportunity to be considered for final year entry.
 Equality